bwindsor/china-orienteering-tour-website/_i18n/en/info.md

 You **don't** need a sleeping bag, or a mat.

 ## Documents which I will need a copy of
+* A scan or photo of your passport photo page
-* A scan or photo of your passport (photo page and visa page)
+* A scan or photo of your passport visa page
 * A copy of your travel insurance documents
 * Filled in [Data and Consent Form]({{site.baseurl_root}}/assets/files/DataAndConsentForm.doc) – ideally you would print, sign, scan and email this to me.
 If that’s not possible, email me an unsigned version and bring the signed one to the airport.